silverrowan/odin-etchASketch/README.md

 Etch-a-sketch like project per The Odin Project https://www.theodinproject.com/lessons/foundations-etch-a-sketch

-Currently baseline project complete.
+Baseline project and both extended components are complete and apply simultaneously.

 A grid of 16x16 squares is generated, and the color of each square changes as you mouseover it.
+The new color is a random (light) color, and the trace gets darker by 10% for each grid square it passes.

 The grid can be redrawn to any size up to 100 squares by clicking the reset grid button.